ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 4/W4 - Day 1 - Forms of Storage on Cloud, terminology, volumes, IOs.md

 Storing the data for extended period of time is important

+You can host applications inside the volumes of a EBS

+A volume is a formatted partition
 ## Block
 EC2 always uses EBS, a block is an important part of this system